-In order to open a Loan Offset account you will first need to have a home or personal loan with Heritage Bank, and fill out an Offset Account Link form which you can find by clicking “Go to Site”.
+In order to open a Loan Offset account you will first need to have a home or personal loan with Heritage Bank, and fill out an Offset Account Link form which you can find on Heritage Bank website.
 Other eligibility requirements for the Loan Offset include:

 - Loan type.
 The following loan types from Heritage Bank are permitted to be linked to a Loan Offset, Basic Variable, Standard Variable, Premium Variable, Standard Fixed Rate Loans, Professional Package Variable, Professional Package Fixed, Home Advantage Variable, Home Advantage Fixed, Variable Options, and Personal Loans.
 Not included is the Low Rate Secured Loan/Cake & Eat It Loan.